Stay in the Game: The Role of Massage Therapy in Injury Prevention

 To be proactive in preventing injuries and enhancing recovery beyond massage, consider these strategies:

-These measures ensure a well-rounded strategy for injury prevention, supporting an active lifestyle while reducing the likelihood of sports-related injuries.
+These measures ensure a well-rounded injury-prevention strategy, supporting an active lifestyle while reducing the likelihood of sports-related injuries.

 Prevent Injury: Stretch dynamic, not static, before workouts.